genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/change-template.png

-To edit or enter metadata just start typing in the corresponding cell, you will be suggested with terms from our controlled dictionaries when possible.
+When you start typing in the corresponding cell, you will be suggested with terms from our controlled dictionaries if possible.
 Although, you are free to enter any values, we encourage you to use our standartized terminology, that helps you to avoid typos and harmonise metadata.

 .. image:: images/tissue-dict.png

-Furthermore, one metadata field can include several values for each individual assay: just enter the first term as usual, click the button **Add another** and either add one of the existing fields or create your own one (i. e. custom key).
+Furthermore, you can add several terms to one metadata field for each file.
+To do so enter the first term as usual, click the button **Add another** and either add one of the existing fields or create your own one (i. e. custom key).

 .. image:: images/add-attribute.png